Kroger meal planning built around real store availability.

 Does Zenx support Kroger pickup or delivery planning?

-Zenx helps prepare cart-ready grocery rows for supported shopping flows, including pickup or delivery contexts where available.
+Zenx helps prepare reviewable grocery rows for supported shopping flows, including pickup or delivery contexts where available.

 Do users review matched Kroger products first?

 Yes.
-Users review matched products, quantities, prices, and availability before checkout.
+Users review matched products, quantities, prices, and availability before retailer handoff.

 Can Kroger availability or pricing change?